-While apartment hunting individually or as a couple can be similar in many ways, there are certain factors to consider that are unique to approaching the process as a pair – just like deciding how to spend the holidays or making big purchases.
+Apartment hunting individually or as a couple can be similar in many ways.
+But there are certain factors to consider that are unique to approaching the process as a pair – just like deciding how to spend the holidays or making big purchases.

 This is a largely ignored step that can save couples a ton of hassle and disagreements.
 Before launching into your couple apartment search, make sure to write separate lists of each of your apartment negotiables and non-negotiables.
 Then, combine all your non-negotiables into one list and make this your starting point.

 For example, are there certain locations that won’t work for one of you?
 Is a community pool a necessity or are both of you willing to forgo that amenity?
-Questions like these can help both partners get on the same page and narrow down the apartment search criteria.
+Questions like these help both partners get on the same page and narrow down the apartment search criteria.

-We suggest maximizing the fact that there are two of you – you can cover twice as many locations, online resources and showings if you split the search process between the two of you.
-While there will be times when you need to research a listings site or attend an apartment appointment as a pair, tackling some of the legwork separately can make your apartment search twice as effective.
+We suggest maximizing the fact that there are two of you.
+You can cover twice as many locations, online resources and showings if you split the search process between you both.
+There will be times when you need to research a listings site or attend an apartment appointment as a pair.
+But tackling some of the legwork separately can make your apartment search twice as effective.

 To avoid any miscommunication or confusion, make sure to keep each other in the loop through cc’d emails, pictures and regular touch bases.
 As far as visiting apartments solo, that’s what FaceTime is for.

-Unless there are factors such as a new job or the birth of a child to consider, it’s best to leave plenty of room for research, discussion and changes of heart.
-Renting an apartment as a couple should never be approached in a rushed fashion, and if one person isn’t 100% on board with a particular place, it’s best to wait rather than try to convince them otherwise.
+Unless there are factors like a new job or the birth of a child to consider, it’s best to leave plenty of room for research, discussion and changes of heart.
+Renting an apartment as a couple shouldn’t be rushed, and if one person isn’t 100% on board with a particular place, it’s best to wait rather than try to convince them otherwise.

-Apartment hunting with a significant other can be an exciting time but can turn ugly if both parties aren’t open to reaching common ground.
-It’s important to consider your partner’s point of view while being clear about your own needs and non-negotiables.
+Apartment hunting with a significant other can be an exciting time.
+But it can turn ugly if both parties aren’t open to reaching common ground.
+It’s important to consider your partner’s point of view and be clear about your own needs and non-negotiables.